hmrc/customs-declarations-end-to-end-service-guide/source/documentation/set-up-developers.html.md

 ## Related API documentation

-If you cannot access any of the following API documentation please email with [SDST](mailto:SDSTeam@hmrc.gsi.gov.uk) to check if your ‘ApplicationId’ needs to be [added to the whitelist](/documentation/set-up-developers.html#api-access-control) for that API:
+If you cannot access any of the following API documentation please email with [SDST](mailto:SDSTeam@hmrc.gsi.gov.uk) to check if your ‘ApplicationId’ needs to be [added to the allow list](/documentation/set-up-developers.html#api-access-control) for that API:

 - [Customs Declarations API](/api-documentation/docs/api/service/customs-declarations) - lets you submit, amend and cancel a customs declaration, and provides the ability to upload supporting documents and make arrival notifications
 - [Customs Declarations Information API](/api-documentation/docs/api/service/customs-declarations-information) - lets you query the status of submitted customs declarations